Kerr1291/EnemyRandomizer/README.md

 ## Release Installation

-Get via one of the mod installers like scarab: https://github.com/fifty-six/Scarab
+Get via one of the mod installers like scarab+: https://themulhima.github.io/Scarab?download

 Or manually extract the zip dlls into the Mods/EnemyRandomizer folder